fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

 Whenever a green nontoken creature is put into a graveyard from the battlefield, that creature's controller may search their library for a card with the same name as that creature and put it onto the battlefield.
-If they does, they shuffles their library.
+If that player does, they shuffle their library.

 Vernal Bloom 3G
 ---------------